 In 1828 Gunnar Berg aquired half of Svolvær from his brother in law, Lars Thodal Walnum.
 The price was 3000 “specidaler” (currency at the time, equals approx. NOK 12000).
 At this time Svolvær, with close to 60 inhabitants, was one of the larger fishing villages in Lofoten.
 He immediately started to build his main house and wharfs, and 25th of January 1831 he got a license to work as an innkeeper and a merchant.
 After the opening of Krambua (the first shop in town) at Svinøya, the town centre moved from «Øvreværet» (below Svolværgeita) to Svinøya.
 People started to settle on the islands around, and Krambua in Svinøya became the natural centrum.

 The main house later got the name Gammelgården (The old house) and was a private home up to 2018.
-Today it`s called The Landowner`s Residence and is rented for accommodation and private dinners through Svinøya Rorbuer.
+Today it`s called The Manor House and is rented for accommodation and private dinners through Svinøya Rorbuer.
 The old trade wharf across the street is today the restaurant Børsen Spiseri, and the reception of Svinøya Rorbuer is at “Krambua”, the old shop.
 A visit to Krambua takes you 100 years back in time.
 Here you can see old merchandise and advertising posters from the days when filtered cigarettes where good for you.
 In the connected restaurant, Børsen Spiseri, you can taste many variations of the local specialty Stockfish from Lofoten.
 At Børsen Spiseri they like to call it “untravelled food”.

 Børsen Spiseri, one of the most distinctive restaurants in the Lofoten Islands.